nahueld/knockout-js/README.md

 ## Implementation assumptions

-- We are using a list to display the values because it was requested, otherwise we should use a table instead.
+- We are using a list to display the values because it was requested, some other elements may be better fit, like cards or a responsive table.
+- Design is responsive but it does not look good, we assume that the important part is the app itself.

 # Prerequiestes